-Eosinophils are a type of white blood cell in our body that helps fight off parasitic infections and cancers.
+Eosinophils are a type of white blood cell that helps fight off parasitic infections and cancers.
 They also play a role in allergic reactions.
 They make up a small fraction of our white blood cells, and the number of eosinophils in our blood can vary over time.
-If the number of eosinophils in your bloodstream or organs are elevated, you may have an eosinophil-associated disease.
+If the number of eosinophils in your bloodstream or organs is elevated, you may have an eosinophil-associated disease.

-Although many diseases are caused by an increasing number of eosinophils in your body, we will focus on what is, and the background behind eosinophilic asthma.
+Many diseases are caused by an increased number of eosinophils in your body; one of the conditions that allergists treat is eosinophilic asthma.

 What is Eosinophilic Asthma (e-asthma)?

-Unfortunately, the cause for e-asthma remains unknown.
-However, those with e-asthma do not usually have any disease-related allergies that provoke asthma symptoms.
-There are many ongoing clinical trials that center around therapies to control e-asthma symptoms.
+Unfortunately, the cause of e-asthma remains unknown.
+However, those with e-asthma do not usually have underlying allergies that provoke asthma symptoms.
+Severe or uncontrolled asthma can have a significant impact on your health and quality of life.
+Fortunately, there are a number of ongoing clinical trials working to develop new treatments and therapies to control e-asthma symptoms.

 Eosinophilic asthma has similar symptoms to classic asthma.
 However, the symptoms are more severe and constant.
 These include: